dominikgrygiel/sudoku_coloring/README.md

 ## Sudoku coloring

-Solve sudoku using graph coloring and golang.
+Solve sudoku of "any" size using graph coloring and golang.

 ### Usage